Do You Really Need to Sand Between Coats of Drywall Mud? Find Out Now

 Avoiding Scratches

-- Fine-Grit Sandpaper: When sanding between coats, opt for fine-grit sandpaper (around 120 to 150 grit).
-This minimizes the risk of leaving behind deep scratches that can mar the final finish.
+• Fine-Grit Sandpaper: When sanding between coats, select fine-grit sandpaper (approximately 120 to 150 grit).
+This choice helps prevent deep scratches that could detract from the final appearance.

 The Tools for Control and Precision